Dade City Police Department

 The Dade City Police Department traces its roots back to 1889 when it was first established.
 Today, the agency has grown to 24 sworn officers and more than 16 civilian employees.

-The Dade City Police Department serves more than 6,500 residents, visitors, businesses, and property owners within the agency’s jurisdiction.
+Located at 38030 Meridian Avenue, the Dade City Police Department serves more than 6,500 residents, visitors, businesses, and property owners within the agency’s jurisdiction.

 Attorneys for an Arrest by the Dade City Police Department